mongodb/docs/source/includes/parameters-map-reduce.rst

 Output to a Collection with an Action
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This option is only available when passing ``out`` a collection that
+This option is only available when passing a collection that
-already exists.
-It is not available on secondary members of replica sets.
+already exists to ``out``.
+It is not available
+on secondary members of replica sets.

 .. code-block:: javascript